 Finally, I was diagnosed with epilepsy.
-It was a really scary time as a child, because one day I’m just a normal kid doing normal things, and all of a sudden my world is tossed upside down and there is this big, scary diagnosis, and no one could tell us why I had developed this disease.
+It was a really scary time as a child, because one day I was just a normal kid doing normal things, and all of a sudden my world was tossed upside down and there was this big, scary diagnosis, and no one could tell us why I had developed this disease.

 The hits keep coming

-That wasn’t all.
 I could no longer ride carnival rides or rollercoasters for fear the stress on my brain could trigger a seizure.
 I could no longer watch movies or play with flashing lights, as strobe lights can be triggers.
 I couldn’t even swim for a while, especially while undergoing testing for the cause of my epilepsy, for fear I might have a seizure in the pool and drown.
 It really changed my life as a child, and throughout my years as I was growing up.
-It was a hard pill to swallow at times.
+It was a hard pill to swallow.

 Luckily, my mom and dad were my rocks.
 They were, and still are, true advocates for my health and always made sure I took care of myself.
 I am so grateful that no matter what happened or how the outside world reacted to my epilepsy, my parents were always there for me.
 They helped me learn to take care of myself by taking my medicine twice a day, getting enough sleep, eating well and doing the best I could.

 Walgreens team member and epilepsy advocate Jessica Chappell with her parents.